bitcoin/bitcoin/src/blsct/arith/README.md

         ...
     ```

-4. Implement logic in the user class using the `Generic Arith Classes` implementation classes adding methods to them as needed.
+4. Implement logic in the user class using the `Generic Arith Classes` implementation classes adding functions to them as needed.

 ## Example implementation and user class
 ### Implementation